Casa Batlló Magic Nights.

 BAM Festival

-Dates for 2023 to be announced, various locations in Barcelona
+2025 Dates to be announced, various locations in Barcelona